 - Crustaceans and animal behavior (Eric Rosch)

 - Bio-optical monitoring and photosynthesis of seagrass (Margaret Stoughton)

 - Daniel Abel, Ph.D.
 (Professor) has research interests in the fields of shark biology and environmental science.
 His interests also include innovative techniques for teaching critical thinking skills.
 He is the co-author of the textbooks Environmental Issues: An Introduction to Sustainability and Issues in Oceanography; is director of the CCU Campus and Community Sustainability Initiative, and is a senior fellow with the U.S. Partnership for Education for Sustainable Development.

 - Erin Burge, Ph.D.
-(Associate Professor) is a molecular marine biologist who has investigated numerous topics, including host-pathogen interactions between striped bass and mycobacteria, shrimp immune gene expression, ecotoxicology in the mummichog, and the environmental immunology of oysters.
+(Professor) is a molecular marine biologist who has investigated numerous topics, including host-pathogen interactions between striped bass and mycobacteria, shrimp immune gene expression, ecotoxicology in the mummichog, and the environmental immunology of oysters.
 His teaching and research focus on molecular mechanisms of immunity and physiological adaptation to pathogens and environmental stressors in fish, crustaceans, and mollusks.